Cedar Beach (Brookhaven, New York): Origins

 Prior in the mid-19th century, the mouth of Mount Sinai Harbor was on at its eastern side, with the peninsula on which Cedar Beach now sits being accessible from Port Jefferson.
 When tides and winds closed the harbor's opening, a new mouth was opened on its west side, switching the peninsula's connection from Port Jefferson to Miller Place.
 Dredging projects were active in Mount Sinai Harbor until the 1960s.

 During the Revolutionary War, Cedar Beach was the landing site of Major Benjamin Tallmadge and his detachment of Continental Army dragoons during a successful raid on British forces.
 Tallmadge and his men journeyed southbound from Cedar Beach along Pipestave Hollow and went on to capture and burn Manor St. George, a British stronghold located in what is currently Mastic Beach.
 The route of Tallmadge's march from Cedar Beach to Manor St. George is commemorated as the Benjamin Tallmadge Historic Trail.

 Modern recreational use

 Cedar Beach has been a popular recreational area since the expansion of the Long Island Rail Road to neighboring Port Jefferson in 1873 (and temporarily to Mount Sinai from 1895-1939).
 Marilyn Monroe and Arthur Miller spent time at Cedar Beach during the 1950s.
 In the latter half of the 20th century with the rise of suburbia, many of the summer homes near Cedar Beach were converted to full-time use.
 Occasionally, traveling carnivals use the parking lot.
 Suffolk County Department of Public Works once planned to build a spur from Patchogue-Mount Sinai Road to the beach.

+Cedar Beach also has a marina, and campsites nearby offer seasonal recreational boating and camping.
+The marina offers boat slips to residents and the nearby campgrounds attract families for summer weekends — in particular for those with houseboats.
+The camping facility offers picnic grounds, restrooms, and some fishing piers to the Long Island Sound.